-Here’s a quick comparison of various deep hole drilling methods from our Deep Hole Drilling Guide:
+Here’s some quick information on various deep hole drilling solutions from our Deep Hole Drilling Guide:

-While we can use special g-code such as the Conversational Programming of G-Wizard Editor to extend the reach beyond Parabolic Flute Drills and Peck Drilling, to go really deep takes even more specialized tooling.
+While we can use special g-code such as the Conversational Programming of G-Wizard Editor to extend the reach on deep holes beyond Parabolic Flute Drills and Peck Drilling, to go really deep takes even more specialized tooling.
+Premium solid carbide twist drills are all done by 20 diameters, to maybe a bit more with hand tuned custom cycles.

-Typically, Gun Drilling and BTA Drilling are done on special deep hole drilling machines that are designed for the purpose.
-Such machines are capable of contra-rotating both the cutting tool (Gun Drill or BTA Drill) and the workpiece, which gives the best results.
+Typically, Gun and BTA Drilling are done on special deep hole drilling machines that are designed for the purpose.
+Such machines are capable of contra-rotating both the cutting tool (Gun or BTA Drill) and the workpiece, which gives the best results on large depth to diameter ratio holes.

 What is Gun Drilling?

-It uses a fairly simple geometry that pumps fluid through the core of the tool to flush chips from the tip back out through generous straight flutes:
+It uses a fairly simple geometry solid carbide tip on a long, thin cutting tool that pumps fluid through the core of the tool to flush chips from the tip back out through generous straight flutes:

 Gun Drills by Sterling